 4. If thermal energy is added at a constant rate to 100g of ice at -20 °C until it reaches 150 °C

 a.
-Draw a graph of temperature vs time for this process.
+Draw a graph of temperature vs. time for this process.
 Clearly label which phase is present in each section of the graph.

 Temp